 7) Start your own group or join an existing organization that works for justice.
-Simply search/google your city with the word Palestine to identify candidates.
+Simply search/google your city with the word activism plus Palestine or any other subject that interests you to identify candidates.

 9) Develop close working relationship with progressive parties and groups in your country.

-10) Network and enhance groups working on sanctions and suspension of US aid to Israel. e.g. Suspend US Aid to Israel Now
+10) Network and enhance groups working on sanctions and suspension of aid (especially military) to oppressive regimes such as Israel, Saudi Arabia, and Egypt.

 11) Lobby.
-This is done individually or by supporting/joining one or more od the many groups doing it, e.g. Council for the National Interest, Citizens For Fair Legislation, American Arab Anti-Discrimination Committee, Center for Policy Analysis on Palestine, and American Association for Palestinian Equal Rights (http://www.aaper.org/).
+This is done individually or by supporting/joining one or more of the many groups doing it, e.g. Council for the National Interest, American Muslims for Palestine, Citizens For Fair Legislation, American Arab Anti-Discrimination Committee, Center for Policy Analysis on Palestine, and American Association for Palestinian Equal Rights (http://www.aaper.org/).

 12) Hold a teach-in, seminar, or public dialogue.
 This is straightforward: you need to decide venue, speakers, and do publicity.
 This can be facilitated through such groups as Palestine Media Watch which have speakers bureaus.